Everything You Need to Know about the Unique Roman Ruins of Acinipo

 The Roman Amphitheatre of Acinipo

-If you’re visiting the Roman ruins of Acinipo, chances are it’s because of this incredible Roman amphitheatre.
-Dating back to the 1st century, this amphitheatre stands as one of the oldest in Spain, and would have held up to 2000 people.
-It sits at the top of the hill, so during the Moorish occupation of the south it was in a perfect position to be used as a watchtower, overlooking the surrounding countryside.
-It’s one of the best places to visit near Ronda, so make sure you add it to your itinerary!
+If you’re visiting the Roman ruins of Acinipo, chances are it’s because of this incredible Roman Amphitheatre.
+Dating back to the 1st century, this Amphitheatre stands as one of the oldest in Spain, and would have held up to 2000 people.
+It sits at the top of the hill, so during the Moorish occupation of the south it was in the perfect position to be used as a watchtower, overlooking the surrounding countryside.
+It’s one of the best places to visit near Ronda, so make sure you add it to your itinerary.

 Before leaving the Roman amphitheatre, make sure you walk to the very top of the hill, where the seating finishes, and take in the incredible views below.
 There’s a reason this Roman theatre was built here.
-On a clear day you can see quite far across the mountains, and you can see the extent of how much of this archaeological site is still yet to be excavated.
+On a clear day you can see quite far across the mountains.
+You can also see the extent of how much of this archaeological site is still yet to be excavated.

 As you make your way back down the hill along the trail, there’s one more Roman ruin to look at.
 The Romans were very particular about personal hygiene, and all of the most important towns and cities had at least one bathhouse in it.
 Acinipo was no exception, and this large bathhouse would have included a latrine, changing room, and rooms of different temperatures that had underfloor heating.
 It sounds very much like a modern day spa to me!